top of page

 Headshot_Snapdragon_Mulima_edited.jpg

-Aginetta Mulima,
+Aginetta Mulima

 Assistant Editor

+As a former Inclusion Advocate, I see myself as a storyteller and lifelong student of social justice.
 I hold a B.A. in Writing and Global Studies from Cedar Crest College.
 Additionally, I hold an MFA in Creative Non-Fiction from Bay Path University.
+In my own writing, I explore the following themes; community, identity, nature, and racial awareness.
+My work has been featured in the Reads & Eats online literary journal.

 Online Class